 - Negotiation and conflict management

-With a bachelor’s degree in human resources, students will be prepared to enter the field in varying job titles, such as:
+With a bachelor’s degree in human resources, students will be prepared to enter the field in roles that include:

 - HR Generalist